redhat-developer/vscode-java/README.md

 * `java.hover.javadoc.enabled` : Enable/disable displaying Javadoc on hover.
 Defaults to `true`.

 New in 1.53.0
+* `java.templates.newFile.enabled` : Enable/disable automatic generation of class body and package declaration when creating a new Java file.
+Set to `false` to create empty Java files.
+Defaults to `true`.
 * `java.updateImportsOnPaste.enabled` : Enable/disable auto organize imports when pasting code.
 Defaults to `true`.

 Semantic Highlighting